SoftwareAG/c8y-docs/content/apama/best-practices-bundle/limitations.md

 	* It is not possible to use Apama queries.
 	* You can only use the bundles listed in [Developing apps with Software AG Designer](/apama/analytics-introduction/#sag-designer).

-All of these restrictions are implemented to ensure the smooth and secure operation of Apama apps within Cumulocity IoT.
+All of these restrictions are implemented to ensure the smooth and secure operation of EPL apps within Cumulocity IoT.